mediarox/module-checkout-street-number/README.md

 # Checkout street number

 ## Description
-Adds a new street number field to the first address field.
+Adds a house number field to the checkout.

 ## Installation
 ```bash